Paddy Power UFC

 Why use Paddy Power for UFC betting?

 As previously mentioned, Paddy Power covers each and every UFC event of the year, including each fight that takes place on the card.
-Paddy Power offers extremely competitive odds on UFC fights and customers that place bets with them will be sure of getting that extra bang for their buck.
+Paddy Power offers extremely competitive odds on UFC fights as well as Paddy Power’s bonus code and customers that place bets with them will be sure of getting that extra bang for their buck.
 UFC is amongst one of the most exciting and brutal sports out there, with that excitement only being enhanced when you place money on a fighter to win.

 What UFC bets can I place with Paddy Power?